Learn to preserve the built environment as part of a comprehensive ethic of environmental, cultural and economic sustainability.

-Students may pursue the Graduate Certificate in Heritage Conservation alone or may combine it with other degrees, including the Master of Architecture, Master of Science in Architecture, Master of Landscape Architecture and Master of Science in Urban Planning.
+The certificate stands on its own or may be combined as a specialty with other CAPLA degrees, including the Master of Architecture, MS Architecture, Master of Landscape Architecture and MS Urban Planning.

 The University of Arizona’s Heritage Conservation program is an active member of the National Council for Preservation Education.